lightning/bolts/04-onion-routing.md

 compute the HMACs).
 The HMACs are then in turn used to ensure the integrity of the packet at each hop.

+Each hop along the route only sees an ephemeral key for the origin node, in order to hide the sender's identity.
+The ephemeral key is blinded by each intermediate hop before forwarding to the next, making the onions unlinkable along the route.

 This specification describes _version 0_ of the packet format and routing mechanism.